 What is Self Publishing 101?

 Self Publishing 101 is a self-paced, online course that teaches writers how to turn an already-written manuscript into a sold book.
 Then it teaches writers how to turn that sold-book momentum into ongoing, steady income.

 Authoring a book involves two things: writing and marketing.
 Self Publishing 101 is about marketing.
 The actual writing process is not covered.

 If the thought of marketing turns your stomach, keep in mind, writing is the easy part, marketing is the hard part.
-And as an author, you will have to be involved in marketing, whether you’re traditionally published or self published.
+As an author, you will have to be involved in marketing, whether you’re traditionally published or self published.